hakimjonas/valar/docs-src/README.md

 ## Basic Usage Example

-Here's a basic example of validating a case class.
-Valar provides default validators for String (non-empty) and Int ( non-negative).
+Here's a basic example of validating a case class with custom constraints.
+Built-in validators are pass-through by default, so you define the constraints you need.

 ```scala
 import net.ghoula.valar.*